 Proctor was hired to teach theology at Virginia Union University in 1951.
 He quickly rose to dean, vice-president, and finally president in 1955 at the unusually young age of 34.
 King invited Proctor to Montgomery, Alabama to speak during the bus boycott where he gave sermons on religion and social change.
 These sermons gave Proctor a national reputation as a minister who advocated social justice and an end to racial segregation.

 After Proctor returned to the United States, he spent a year as president of the National Council of Churches.
 In 1968, he accompanied Hubert Humphrey and Thurgood Marshall to Africa and spoke out against the political corruption apparent in that continent.
-Dr. Proctor was a member of Sigma Pi Phi fraternity.
+Dr. Proctor was a member of Kappa Alpha Psi and Sigma Pi Phi fraternities.

 Following a lecture given at Rutgers University in 1969, one year after the assassination of Dr. King, Proctor became the first Martin Luther King Distinguished Professor of Education.
 Proctor held this position until his retirement in 1984.
 Proctor then served briefly as pastor of the Abyssinian Baptist Church in Harlem.